The Death Penalty: Fair & Just

 Those who say that the death penalty is a human rights violation have no solid moral or philosophical foundation for making such a statement.
 What opponents of capital punishment really are saying is that they just don't approve of executions.

 Certainly, both freedom and life are fundamental human rights.
 On this, there is virtually no disagreement.
-However, again, virtually all agree, that freedom may be taken away when there is a violation of the social contract.
+Virtually all agree, that freedom may be taken away when there is a violation of the social contract.
 Freedom, a fundamental human right, may be taken away from those who violate society's laws.
 So to is the fundamental human right of life forfeit when the violation of the social contract is most grave.

 Far from moral superiority, those who call capital punishment an expression of hatred and revenge are often exhibiting their contempt for those who believe differently than they do.
 Instead, they might reflect on why others believe it is a just and deserved sanction for the crimes committed.